 05.10.2021 17:57

-Increasing public trust in law enforcement, creating a safe environment, improving technical support, digitalization and development of services, and involving the MIA in anti-corruption reform are the key areas for further development of the Ministry of Internal Affairs.
+Increasing public trust in law enforcement, creating a safe environment, improving technical support, digitizing and developing services and involving the Ministry of Internal Affairs in anti-corruption reform are key directions for further development of the Ministry of Internal Affairs.

 Similar materials